Chaparro/slp-json-combos/README.md

 - Then, create a subfolder called **"files"** and place inside all the .slp files you want to work with.

-- Once you have done all that, command line run **node app.js** on the directory to execute the script, wait for it to finish and it will output a **comboData.json** file.
+- Once you have done all that, command line run **node app.js** on the directory to execute the script, wait for it to finish and it will output a **comboData.json** file in a auto-generated **generatedJSONs** folder.

-_Note: It is configured to get only combos that inflict +60% and end the stock_
+_Note: It is configured to only get combos that inflict +60%, end the stock, and is not a wobble_

 # Replaying all combo sections on Dolphin